 A simple adapter will improve your smartphone astrophotography immensely.
 An adapter will help you centre an object in the phone’s viewscreen, steady the camera, and ensure proper focus and exposure.
 A handful of companies are now producing adapters, including Orion whose adapter for iPhone 4s (no longer available) is pictured here.
 Orion also produces a Universal Smartphone Adapter that is said to fit most phone brands and which is what I now use.

 Here’s a video of the Orion Steadypix in action to give you a sense of how an adapter is used: http://youtu.be/ej9uj5fsbDo?t=5m

-While smartphone cameras have excellent resolution, most don’t yet have the manual exposure control settings needed to evenly expose the entire lunar disc or to capture subtle planetary features.
-You’ll often find Jupiter, Saturn, Venus, and Mars to be much too bright on the camera screen by default. iOS 8 has incorporated some promising exposure controls for the iPhone camera, but they don’t seem to be quite enough to bring out the right amount of detail – but usually only in video mode.
+While smartphone cameras have excellent resolution, many don’t yet have the manual exposure control settings needed to evenly expose the entire lunar disc or to capture subtle planetary features.
+You’ll often find Jupiter, Saturn, Venus, and Mars to be much too bright on the camera screen by default. iOS 8 has incorporated good exposure controls for the iPhone camera that I often find do the trick to dim the image and bring out the right amount of detail – but usually only in video mode.
 If you don’t want to record video and stack the frames to create images (more on that later) or if your smartphone doesn’t have powerful enough exposure control on its own, you’ll need to use eyepiece filters such as an a variable polarizing Moon filter and/or a coloured filter to reduce the object’s brightness in the eyepiece.

 determine how bright or dim the object will appear to the camera.
 A nearly-full Moon through a low-powered eyepiece will require a dark filter, while a crescent Moon at dusk may not require a filter at all.
 If you don’t have an adjustable Moon filter, a coloured filter can sometimes work to reduce brightness just the right amount for a planet like Saturn.